-- [26] Having found that one or more of the grounds in section 143 applies the Board must, under section 147M of the Acti, consider the appropriate disciplinary penalty, whether the Respondent should be ordered to pay any costs and whether the decision should be published. - [27] The Respondent made submissions at the hearing as regards penalty, costs and publication.
+- [26] Having found that one or more of the grounds in section 143 applies, the Board must, under section 147M of the Act, consider the appropriate disciplinary penalty, whether the Respondent should be ordered to pay a fine, any costs and whether the decision should be published. - [27] The Board received submissions at the hearing regarding penalty, costs, and publication.